samueljaval/weather-prediction/README.md

 This project was made for the Scientific Computing Class (COMP260) at Wesleyan University.

-Our project had to cover three areas of focus out of everything we studied throughout the semester.
+Our project needed three areas of focus picked from everything we studied throughout the semester.
 My three areas of focus are :
 - Timeseries analysis
 - Scikit Learn